-The water heater is suitable for outdoor installation only and should be installed close to the most frequently used outlet and its position chosen with safety and service in mind.
+The water heater is suitable for indoor installation only and should be installed close to the most frequently used outlet and its position chosen with safety and service in mind.
 If this water heater is part of a solar water heater system, it should also be installed close to the solar storage tank.
-Make sure people (particularly children) will not touch the flue terminal.
-The flue terminal and air inlet must be clear of obstructions and shrubbery.
+Make sure people (particularly children) will not touch the flue outlet.
+The flue outlet and air inlet must be clear of obstructions.